sharkyiwc/PDF24_OCR/README.md

 Scanners are used on multifunctional machines.
 Opt for scan2folder.

 Prerequisites
-This script is based on PDF24 https://www.pdf24.org/ which must be installed on the PCs.
+This script is based and use on PDF24 https://www.pdf24.org/.
+The system must have PDF24 installed
 Command line PDF24 https://creator.pdf24.org/manual/10/#command-line

 How to use it: